Sophie (musician)

-Sophie Xeon (/ˈziːɒn/; 17 September 1986 – 30 January 2021), known mononymously as Sophie (stylized in all caps), was a British music producer, songwriter, and DJ.
-Her distinctive musical style incorporates experimental sound design, "sugary" synthesised textures, and underground dance elements.
-She would help pioneer the 2010s hyperpop microgenre.
+Sophie Xeon (/ˈziːɒn/ ZEE-on; 17 September 1985 – 30 January 2021), known as Sophie (stylised in all caps), was a British music producer, songwriter, and DJ.
+Her distinctive musical style incorporated experimental sound design, "sugary" synthesised textures, and underground dance elements.
+She helped pioneer the 2010s hyperpop and bubblegum bass genres.

 Sophie rose to prominence with a string of breakthrough singles led by "Bipp" (2013); these were compiled on the singles collection Product (2015).
 She concealed her identity early in her solo career, but came out publicly as transgender in 2017.
 The following year, Sophie released the studio album Oil of Every Pearl's Un-Insides, earning a nomination for the Grammy Award for Best Dance/Electronic Album.
-She worked closely with artists from the PC Music label, including A. G. Cook and GFOTY, and also produced for acts such as Charli XCX, Vince Staples, Kim Petras, Madonna, Hyd, Itzy, Gaika, and Namie Amuro.
+She worked with artists from the PC Music label, including A. G. Cook and GFOTY, and produced acts such as Charli XCX, Vince Staples, Kim Petras, Madonna, Hyd, Itzy, Gaika, and Namie Amuro.

 Sophie died in January 2021 after a fall in Athens, Greece.
-AllMusic eulogised her as a "fearless trailblazer in electronic music" who "bridged the mainstream and the avant-garde like few other artists", while Rolling Stone credited her work with "revolutioniz[ing] the sound of underground dance and pop music".
-A self-titled second studio album, reportedly "nearly finished" at the time of her death and completed by her brother Benny Long, was released posthumously in 2024.
+AllMusic eulogised her as a "fearless trailblazer in electronic music" who "bridged the mainstream and the avant-garde like few other artists", while Rolling Stone credited her with revolutionising underground pop and dance music.
+Her second album, Sophie, was almost complete at the time of her death; it was completed by her brother Benny Long and was released in 2024.

 Early life

-Sophie was born on 17 September 1986 in Northampton, England and raised there before her family moved to London later in childhood, although sources commonly report that Sophie and her family were Scottish (her father was born in Scotland) and that Sophie was instead born and raised in Glasgow.
-Other sources call Sophie British.
+Sophie was born on 17 September 1986 in Northampton, England, and raised there before her family moved to London later in childhood.
+(Note: Sources commonly reported that Sophie and her family were Scottish (her father was born in Scotland) and that Sophie was instead born and raised in Glasgow.
+Other sources call Sophie British.)
 Sophie said in an interview published by Lenny Letter, "[My dad] had brilliant instincts, taking me to raves when I was very young.
-He bought me the rave cassette tapes before I went to the events and would play them in the car and be like, 'This is going to be important for you.' [...]
+He bought me the rave Cassette tapes before I went to the events and would play them in the car and be like, 'This is going to be important for you.' [...]
 As soon as I'd heard electronic music, I spent all my time listening to those cassette tapes.
 I'd steal them from the car."
 Pet Shop Boys and the Prodigy were among her favourite acts.
 After receiving a keyboard as a birthday gift, she became interested in creating new music.

 At the age of approximately nine or ten, Sophie expressed the desire to drop out of school to become an electronic music producer, but was not allowed to.
 She continued to create music throughout adolescence, regularly announcing "I'm just going to lock myself in my room until I've made an album."
 A half-sister asked Sophie to DJ her wedding; later she admitted that the half-sister "didn't know what I was doing in my room on my own" and had assumed she was a DJ.
-Around this time, Sophie learned to DJ in addition to producing music.
+Around this time, Sophie learnt to DJ in addition to producing music.